chtoucas/Narvalo.PL/README.md

 A small collection of Perl utilities.

+**Status: Stable**

-* Mail::Pine::Pinerc, a pinerc parser
+- `Mail::Pine::Pinerc`, a pinerc parser
-* Narvalo::Geo, parsers and XML exporters for the INSEE COG and Geoname
+- `Narvalo::Geo`, parsers and XML exporters for the INSEE COG and for Geoname
-* Narvalo::Hsbc, a parser for HSBC Elysnet
+- `Narvalo::Hsbc`, a parser for HSBC Elysnet
-* Narvalo::Bookkeeping, bookkeeping utilities
+- `Narvalo::Bookkeeping`, bookkeeping utilities